Damms/WazuhSIEMLab/README.md

 ![image](https://github.com/user-attachments/assets/d4532b9a-299b-45f9-9882-724a92a6260c)

-Now that the script to remove malicious files is added to the Wazuh agent we must configure the Wazuh server to alert for any changes made in the endpoint directories, enable VirusTotal integration and trigger the remove threat script if a malicious file is detected.
+Now that the script to remove malicious files is added to the Wazuh agent I must configure the Wazuh server to alert for any changes made in the endpoint directories, enable VirusTotal integration and trigger the remove threat script if a malicious file is detected.

 Open the local_rules.xml (_/var/ossec/etc/rules/local_rules.xml_) file in the Wazuh server and add the below rules that alert for changes in the /home/user/Downloads directory.